 Considerations When Hiring A House Cleaner

-A legit cleaning service will have expenses such as office overhead, insurance and taxes to pay which is why the cost of hiring a legit service will be higher than hiring a cleaning lady off Craigslist, Thumbtack or Care.com.
-Hiring a cleaning lady from one of those online websites, or hiring a service who misclassifies its staff, may be cheaper in the short term but can have consequences down the road.
+A legit cleaning service will have expenses such as office overhead, insurance, and taxes to pay.
+The cost of hiring a legit service will be higher because an independent cleaner, or an unregistered company, will not have these expenses.
+Hiring an unregistered company or an independent house cleaner may be cheaper in the short-term but can have consequences down the road.
 Be an informed consumer and do your homework.
-Remember…if the price seems so low it’s too good to be true…there is a reason why.
+Remember, if the price seems so low it’s too good to be true, there is a reason.
 The risks involved are not worth it to save $20 tor $30!

-What separates Ocean State House Cleaning from the rest of the bunch?
-We may not be the cheapest home cleaning service in town, but we are the best…and the best value.
-All our staff are employees (not independent contractors or independent cleaners like Handy or Takl).
-We are fully insured (both workers comp and liability).
-We are also registered with the state of Rhode Island and the IRS as a business entity.
+There are a lot of house cleaning services to choose from.
+We are not the cheapest cleaning service out there and for good reason.
+Price is an important factor when choosing a cleaning service.
+However, there are so many other variables that you need to consider besides price.
+For instance, all our staff are employees (not independent contractors or independent cleaners like Handy or Takl).
+We are fully insured (both workers comp and liability) and registered with the state of Rhode Island and the IRS as a business entity.
 We take care of all employment, tax and insurance issues so that you don’t have to worry about it.
-An independent cleaning lady can’t say the same.
+Independent house cleaners and unregistered companies can’t say the same.

 Questions You Need To Ask When Hiring A House Cleaner